-&lt;sup>7 Direct client contact is defined as face-to-face (therapist and client) therapy with individuals, couples, and families.
+8 Direct client contact is defined as face-to-face (therapist and client) therapy with individuals, couples, and families.
 Activities such as telephone contact, case planning, observation of therapy, record keeping, writing documentation, travel, administrative activities, consultation with community members or professionals, or supervision, are not considered direct client contact.

-8 This is a running total of all of the hours you have accumulated since the beginning of your internship.
+9 This is a running total of all of the hours you have accumulated since the beginning of your internship.